Rome’s restaurants reopen. Will diners return? Or just delivery riders?

 Its tables were spaced apart, each marked off by blue painter’s tape.
 Its capacity had been reduced by more than half, to 12 seats.
 A black spiral notebook sat on a back table, a log for customers’ names and phone numbers that would help if contact tracing ever became necessary.

 “I am anxious,” said the owner, Enrica Sutrini, 66.
-In a country facing all sorts of risks in getting back to normal, it was unclear whether anybody would come through the door, or whether Italy — so defined by the din and joys of dining — could reclaim one of its most emblematic traits.
+In a country facing all sorts of risks in getting back to normal, it was unclear whether anybody would come through the door or whether Italy — so defined by the din and joys of dining — could reclaim one of its most emblematic traits.

 Restaurant industry groups have warned of mass-scale closures.
 Across Rome, hundreds of places stayed shuttered this week, even as the government dropped its 10-week ban on sit-down dining.
-Sutrini said she was reopening as a trial: a few weeks to figure out whether her restaurant could be viable, and whether the new Italy could feel like the old.
+Sutrini said she was reopening as a trial: a few weeks to figure out whether her restaurant could be viable and whether the new Italy could feel like the old.

-This country was never been much of a place for food delivery or takeaway or tap-and-order apps, at least before the virus.
+This country has never been much of a place for food delivery or takeout or tap-and-order apps, at least before the virus.
 And for Italians, the experience of eating together is often as or more important than the meal.
-Most of Sutrini’s food memories involve some kind of gathering: The communal plates of polenta she shared with her family during childhood.
+Most of Sutrini’s food memories involve some kind of gathering: the communal plates of polenta she shared with her family during childhood.
 The big dinner parties she hosted with her husband.
 And, most recently, the nights at Zia Rilla when the place was packed — people staying late, stepping out for smoke breaks, finishing with an amaro nightcap.

 “We’d keep on cooking until 11 p.m.,” Sutrini said.
 “A great happiness.”

-Sutrini’s husband, Stefano Ryan, said he believed people would find a way to again go out.
+Her husband, Stefano Ryan, said he believed people would find a way to again go out.
 “We’re social animals,” he said.

 Sutrini wasn’t so sure.
 Restaurants have gone to great lengths to protect the health of their patrons and their staffs.
-But that’s meant disposable place mats and impersonal spaced-out seating.
+But that has meant disposable place mats and impersonal spaced-out seating.
 Some establishments are taking diners’ temperatures and have introduced plexiglass partitions between tables.

 “I wouldn’t go out to eat under these conditions,” she said.
 “I am going against my own interests when I say that, I know.
 But I’d rather eat at home.
 We could stay up until 1 a.m. and not wear masks.”

 Now, the lunch hour was passing.
 The restaurant was still empty.
 One couple came by, poked their heads in, and made a reservation for two days later.
-Sutrini started moving around, cleaning off wine glasses, folding napkins, preparing for what she hoped might be a busier dinner service.
+Sutrini started moving around, cleaning off wineglasses, folding napkins, preparing for what she hoped might be a busier dinner service.

 A beeping noise came from the back of the kitchen.
 It was a notification from Deliveroo, a food delivery service.
 Somebody had put in an order for a few appetizers and two raviolis.